 That’s what we here on the content team thought before diving into our Ikat-themed social media week.
 Because so many miraculous effects can be achieved with our friend, Photoshop, we just expected this to be the same.

 BUT we were wrong.
 So wrong.
 Senior designer Katrina explains the wonderful way Ikat is actually created.

-a brush!
+A brush!
 A physical brush rather than the digital kind.
-Here’s how to re-create these Ikat-style elements the analog way.
+Here’s how to re-create these Ikat-style elements the analogue way.

-You’ll see Ikat-style designs all over the place this season, especially on togs and beach cover ups.
+You’ll see Ikat-style designs all over the place this season, especially on togs and beach cover-ups.
 Do you want to know what’s going to sky-rocket next summer?
 We share all our trend intel with a group of select people.
-That is, Trend Report Subscribers and Freelancer’s Kit customers.
-And the good news is, the Freelancer’s Kit has JUST been updated with the most important trends for 20/21.
+That is the Trend Report Subscribers.
+And the good news is that it has JUST been updated with the most important trends for 20/21.

 1. Sketch out your design on your paper first

 “You need a plan.
 It’s easier to paint an Ikat exactly how you want the finished design to look as you are limited as to what you can change in Photoshop.

 Look at traditional Ikats for ideas on the shapes you want to incorporate and combine these shapes to create your own new pattern.
 Make sure you have enough detail in here to keep your design interesting, and that all your shapes work in with the other shapes in the design.